Field Guide 22 February 2026

 Your YouTube Algorithm Is Now a Horror Show and You've Developed a Clinical Taxonomy for It

-But the algorithm is only half the problem.
-The other half arrives in your inbox, and it has the structural properties of a tidal bore.
+The algorithm is only half the story.
+The remainder appears in your mailbox and exhibits the characteristics of a tidal bore.

 You thank them.
 You do this every time.
 You have developed, through sheer repetition, a response that is warm, acknowledges the sender, and does not in any way convey that you have a folder - an actual folder - labelled "Inbox Articles Others Think I Haven't Read," which is currently holding 847 items and growing at approximately twelve per week.
 You are grateful for the community it represents, even as it is slowly burying you.
 The FYI tsunami is, at its heart, evidence that people care.
 That they're thinking of you.
 That the topic is landing in the broader consciousness.
 This is what you wanted...
 This is what you wanted...
 This is what you wanted.